Rogan josh is an aromatic lamb dish of Persian origin, and is one of the most famous dishes from the Kashmiri cuisine.

 - Stir in the lemon juice and coriander leaves.
 Serve.

 - Gingelly oil is Indian sesame oil.
 It is very different to the Asian sesame oil, being much less intense in flavour.
-Substitute with vegetable oil if unobtainable.
+Substitute with plain vegetable oil if unobtainable.

 - The whole spices are not meant to be eaten.